parth1212121/Trading_Strategies_and_Website/README.md

 # UCL_Project

-The Repository is aimed at coordinating all the activities of UCL TRading Project under Professor Philips Trevelean.
+The Repository is aimed at coordinating all the activities of UCL Trading Project under Professor Philips Trevelean.

 **All the collaborators are request to form their own branch and start contributing**